Nutritional Psychology: Best Foods for Mental Well-Being

 Nutrients and supplements could be really helpful for some patients.
 However, depending on their situation, an important thing to keep in mind is that they are not a cure-all.

 These supplements can help maintain brain health, and they can certainly reduce the chances of potential mental diseases.
-For example, a study shows that a diet consisting of vegetables, fish, and whole grains can reduce the risk of depression, and the use of CBD nugs relieve stress and elevate mood.
+For example, a study shows that a diet consisting of vegetables, fish, and whole grains can reduce the risk of depression, and the use of CBD vape juice relieves stress and elevates mood.

 Superfoods for Your Brain